albertmundu/albertmundu.github.io/_pages/about.md

 I'm a PhD scholar at [CVBL, IIIT-Allahabad](https://cvbl.iiita.ac.in/) researching multimodal AI — how vision and language models can be combined to understand images and videos.
 My recent work spans multi-level feature fusion for image captioning, distilling foundational VLMs into task-specific models through staged pretraining and finetuning, and optimizing captioning with recent state-of-the-art RL methods.

-I also teach postgraduate courses in Machine Learning and Algorithms at [Galgotias University](https://www.galgotiasuniversity.edu.in/), and previously interned at [Spyne AI](https://www.spyne.ai/) working on e-commerce shadow generation with conditional VAEs, GANs, and diffusion models.
+I also teach graduate courses in Machine Learning and Algorithms at [Galgotias University](https://www.galgotiasuniversity.edu.in/), and previously interned at [Spyne AI](https://www.spyne.ai/) working on e-commerce shadow generation with conditional VAEs, GANs, and diffusion models.

 Always open to research collaborations or a good conversation about CV, NLP, or generative models — feel free to reach out.